 This information is provided without warranty of any kind, express or implied.
 Customers who purchase Sitecore offerings should make their purchase decision based upon features that are currently available.

-What is the SaaS (software as a service) model?
+What is the SaaS (Software as a Service) model?

 Software as a Service (SaaS) is software that is owned, delivered, and managed remotely by a provider, and consumed by users in a one-to-many model on a pay-for-use or subscription basis.
 Instead of installing and maintaining software, users simply access a centrally hosted application via the Internet from the provider’s servers.
-The provider manages access to the application – including availability, performance, and security – freeing you from complex software and hardware management.
+The provider manages access to the application – including availability, performance, and security – freeing users from complex software and hardware management.

 How is the SaaS model different from cloud computing?

-- Flexible, by maintaining the extensibility that allows developers to make changes when needed based on shifting market dynamics, and empowers Sitecore partners and customers to create differentiated experiences so they can meet the wide variety of market demands seen today.
+- Flexible by maintaining the extensibility that allows developers to make changes when needed based on shifting market dynamics and empowers Sitecore partners and customers to create differentiated experiences so they can meet the wide variety of market demands seen today.

-When will Sitecore’s SaaS digital experience management platform be available?
+When will Sitecore’s SaaS platform be available?